-Below, we have compiled some wonderful SBIR/STTR and technology business-related resources which should be of great assistance and interest.
+Here is a compilation of some SBIR/STTR and technology business-related resources which should be of great assistance and interest.
 Please take some time to explore and read through the wealth of information provided in these links.
-Also, if you haven’t done so already – This page is a great one to add to your Favorites/Bookmarks!

 - SBIR/STTR Online Tutorials